 Dormitories – The secondary age champions and boarders live in two large dormitories accommodating 70 girls in one and 60 boys in the other.
 Four additional smaller dormitories provide for primary age champions and boarders in separate girls and boys dormitories.
 They all sleep on two and three-tier steel or wooden bunk beds.
 Ideally each bed should be provided with a foam mattress, a mattress cover and a mosquito net, although the cost of keeping these supplied is an ongoing challenge.
 Mattresses wear out quickly in normal use but even quicker where young ones repeatedly wet the bed (given the traumatic situations some of the children have come from this is a common problem).
 At the foot of each bed the children have a box containing all they possess in the world, a pair of flip flops, school uniform, one change of clothes, school exercise books, a bar of soap, toothbrush and treasured letters that they may have received from their sponsor.

-Water – In 2007 it was shocking to see dirty water being taken from a shallow well on the site.
-The water was making the children ill, giving them skin problems and was a potential source of cholera.
-So later in 2007 support was raised to install a deep borehole and a water pump which has continued to provide a good supply of cleaner water.
-It is clean enough for washing but should be filtered and boiled before drinking.
+Water – In 2007 support was raised to install a deep borehole and a water pump which has continued to provide a good supply of cleaner water.
+It is clean enough for washing and is filtered and boiled before drinking.
+Since then, water tanks have been installed to capture water for filtering and using within the Revival Centre.

-Washing Clothes – Living in a dusty and muddy place with only a school uniform and one set of clothes means washing one set of clothes every couple of days.
+Washing Clothes – Living in a dusty and muddy place with only a school uniform and one set of clothes means washing one set of clothes every couple of days, these will dry quickly in the lovely climate!

 Toilets – Most of the toilets at Revival are tradtional 40′ deep pit latrines which involves squatting over a hole in the ground.
-They are very smelly and not very hygienic so washing of hands is a high priority, especially before eating meals.
+Of course after using these and any toilet facilitites, washing of hands is a high priority, especially before eating meals.
 A stream runs through the site and to protect it a new six unit composting toilet block has been erected.
 Three units are used for six months then they are closed off to compost while the other three units are used over the following six month period.

-Kids at Play – With 650 children trying to use them every school day, the swings and slides are in constant need of repair and occasionally replacement – there is no fund for this and it is usually addressed by visitors.
-Having no toys available in shops the children at Revival make their own toys using whatever materials they can find and create some impressive things.
+Kids at Play – With much use you can imagine that the swings and slides are in constant need of repair and occasionally replacement – there is no fund for this and it is usually addressed by visitors.
+Having few toys available in shops, the children at Revival make their own toys using whatever materials they can find and create some impressive things.

 The Revival Centre may struggle to meet material needs but it is a very positive and happy place for the children to grow up.